kukovisuals/SEO/README.md

 # 3. Technical SEO

-Technial SEO: from HTML tags to URL
+Technical SEO: from HTML tags to URL

 The technical aspect of SEO takes place in several steps and consists of checking the following points: